Skip to content

 Robotic umpires are less accurate than human umpires

 The biggest problem with this K-Zone system is it's not exactly accurate. ...
-They grade the umpires on a machine for home plate every game. ...
-We didn't have a single umpire—not one umpire—that scored under 95%. ...
-They already know [the robotic computer] misses 7% of the pitches.
+They grade the umpires on a machine for home plate every game. ... a year or so before I retired, we didn't have a single umpire—not one umpire—that scored under 95%. ... the robotic computer, they already know it misses 7% of the pitches.
 We don't have an umpire missing five.

 Win